Paris – America Shared History

 65 Quai d’Orsay, Paris 7

-Dr. Martin Luther King Jr. and Reverend Jesse Jackson both preached from this church’s pulpit, and the first American Boy Scout Troop in Europe was created here.
+Dr. Martin Luther King Jr. and Reverend Jesse Jackson preached from this church’s pulpit, and the first American Boy Scout Troop in Europe was created here.

 The Left Bank and the Lost Generation in Paris